rclone/rclone/MANUAL.md

 ### --vfs-cache-mode off

-In this mode the cache will read directly from the remote and write directly to the remote without caching anything on disk.
+In this mode (the default) the cache will read directly from the remote and write directly to the remote without caching anything on disk.

 This will mean some operations are not possible